Enzzza/arduino-clock/README.md

 <br>

-Before everything its good to format SD card
+Before continuing, remember to format the SD card.

 <br>